 Not having the capital to sustain us for even a year while we worked on building up the farm, our customer base, and our market was a huge disadvantage and definitely led to our ultimate throwing in of the proverbial towel.
 Money gives you options, plain and simple - we could have done so much more if we'd been able to afford to.

 Businesses require an investment, and a good rule of thumb is that you won't see a return for at least 12 months.
-This is especially true of farming, where you might not see a return for 2 whole seasons, or years.
+This is especially true of farming, where you might not see a return for two whole seasons or years.

 I simply couldn't financially survive the wait between going full-blown farmer and actually making a profit from farming big enough to live off of.